lumahealthhq/front-end-interview/README.md

 ## Interview Task

-Build the Patient Referral Form (insert design spec link here).
+Build the Patient Referral Form using this [design spec](https://www.figma.com/file/XIHFNbIXykq8KosWEIryhoRJ/Patient-Referral-Form-interview?node-id=0%3A1).

 There is no need to build any backend (api layer, server, database).
 For simulating form submission, you can do a POST to /api/referrals